tonyelhabr/bdb2021/README.md

 ![t-test](https://github.com/tonyelhabr/bdb2021-data/raw/master/figs/viz_t_test.png)

-One can easily see the gap between the EPA medians when there is non-man coverage on pick plays (upper-left and mid-left facets).
+One can clearly see the gap between the EPA medians when there is non-man coverage on pick plays (upper-left and mid-left facets), which our frequentist analysis (based on the Sutdent’s t-test) has indicated is statistically significant.

-## 4\.
-Evaluating Defensive Coverage Against Pick Plays
+## Causal Analysis

 The simplest approach to evaluating whether the man-to-man coverage worked best on pick plays is to create a model with EPA as the response